What is JEE Advanced?

 Step 3 – Application fee payment

-SC, ST, PwD Candidates
+SC, ST, PwD candidates

-Registration Fees for Exam Centres Outside India (SAARC Countries)
+For Exam Centres Outside India (SAARC Countries)

-Registration Fees for Exam Centres Outside India (Non-SAARC Countries)
+For Exam Centres Outside India (Non-SAARC Countries)

 JEE Advanced Eligibility Criteria